mognify/taisharyu/src/content/authors/takahiro-yamamoto.md

  The school emphasizes practicality and adaptability, reflecting the era of civil war in which it was created.
 It includes deep stances and movements designed for battlefield conditions, making it a very practical style of kenjutsu.

 In addition to his role in Hyoho Taisha-ryu, Takahiro Yamamoto is also known as a multidisciplinary artist and choreographer, whose work focuses on the effects of time and the presence of nothingness.

+Yamamoto Takahiro, a senior disciple of Yamakita, acts as the technical leader of the school and assists Uehara Eriko.

+Taisha Ryu teaches unique kamae (stances) and reihō (etiquette) and is known for its distinctive name, which uses both kanji and katakana.
+Yamakita Takenori: 13th headmaster of Taisha Ryu, born in 1883, carried the tradition into the 20th century, and appointed Yamamoto Takahiro and Tazoe Shin-Ichiro as Shihan.
+Yamamoto Takahiro: Senior disciple of Yamakita Takenori, acts as the technical leader of Taisha Ryu and assists the current headmaster, Uehara Eriko.